André Maginot

-Early years, to World War I
+Early life

-Maginot was born and grew up in Paris, but spent extended vacations in Revigny-sur-Ornain, the village of his forebears.
-The village was situated in the part of the Lorraine that had not in 1871 been annexed to Germany.
+Maginot was born and grew up in Paris but spent extended vacations in Revigny-sur-Ornain, the village of his forebears, which was in the part of Lorraine that had not in 1871 been annexed to Germany.
 After taking the civil service exam in 1897, Maginot began a career in the French bureaucracy that would last the rest of his life.
 He worked as the assistant of the Governor-General in Algeria until 1910, when he resigned and began his political career.
-He was elected to the Chamber of Deputies that year and served as Under-Secretary of State for War prior to the outbreak of World War I in 1914.
+He was elected to the French Chamber of Deputies that year and served as Under-Secretary of State for War prior to the outbreak of the First World War in 1914.

 When the war began, Maginot enlisted in the army and was posted along the Lorraine front.
-In November 1914, Maginot (by now promoted to sergeant for his "coolness and courage") was wounded in the leg near Verdun (he would walk with a limp for the rest of his life).
-For extreme valor, he was awarded the Médaille militaire.
+In November 1914, Maginot, who had been promoted to sergeant for his "coolness and courage", was wounded in the leg near Verdun, and he would walk with a limp for the rest of his life.
+For extreme valour, he was awarded the Médaille militaire.
 He was also a fencer.